kyma-project/control-plane/docs/kyma-environment-broker/03-14-broker-configuration-for-given-version-and-plan.md

-# KEB configuration for given Kyma version and plan
+# Kyma Environment Broker (KEB) configuration for a given Kyma version and plan

-Some processes in Kyma Environment Broker can be configured to deliver different results.
-KEB requires a ConfigMap with a configuration for given Kyma version and plan to process the requests.
-At least default configuration should be defined for chosen Kyma version which KEB recognizes as applicable for all the supported plans.
-You can also set separate configuration for each of the plans.
+Some processes in KEB can be configured to deliver different results.
+KEB needs a ConfigMap with a configuration for the given Kyma version and plan to process the requests.
+A default configuration must be defined for the chosen Kyma version.
+This configuration must be recognized by KEB as applicable for all the supported plans.
+You can also set a separate configuration for each plan.

-When processing requests KEB reads configuration from a ConfigMap which holds data about processable Kyma version(s) and configurable units for a given plan.
-Only one ConfigMap can exist for given Kyma version, but it also can be set for multiple Kyma versions if the configuration is the same for every targeted version.
+While processing requests, KEB reads configuration from a ConfigMap which holds data about processable Kyma versions and configurable units for a given plan.
+Only one ConfigMap can exist for a given Kyma version, but it also can be set for multiple Kyma versions if the configuration is the same for every targeted version.

 > **NOTE:** Create all configurations in the `kcp-system` Namespace.

-> **NOTE:** As this is the first iteration of KEB configuration concept, only additional components list can be configured.
+> **NOTE:** As this is the first iteration of the KEB configuration concept, only the additional components list can be configured.

 ## ConfigMap

-Appropriate ConfigMap is selected by filtering the resources using labels.
-KEB recognizes ConfigMaps with configuration when they contain at least these two labels:
+The appropriate ConfigMap is selected by filtering the resources using labels.
+KEB recognizes the ConfigMaps with configurations when they contain these two labels:

 ```yaml
 keb-config: "true"
 runtime-version-{KYMA_VERSION}: "true"
 ```

-You can assign more than one ```runtime-version-{KYMA_VERSION}: "true"``` label as long as the configuration is the same for provided Kyma versions.
+You can assign more than one ```runtime-version-{KYMA_VERSION}: "true"``` label as long as the configuration is the same for the provided Kyma versions.

-> **NOTE:** Each ConfigMap that defines configuration must have both labels assigned.
+> **NOTE:** Each ConfigMap that defines a configuration must have both labels assigned.

 The actual configuration is stored in ConfigMap's `data` object.
-Add `default` key under `data`object:
+Add `default` key under `data` object:

 ```yaml
 data: